GraphiteEditor/Graphite/rank-polymorphism-node-audit.md

 7. **Nodes define their own valid domains.** Negative from-end indexing and clamping are legitimate node semantics, not failures; `Default::default()` applies only when the node itself has no defined answer.
 Index Points keeps its behavior unchanged.
 8. **Some / Unwrap Option / Size Of deleted** — vestigial and unused.
 9. **Byte-blob unification adopted:** a rank-0 blob type replaces `List<u8>`; Post Request's body, String to Bytes, and Image to Bytes become element-wise.
+10. **Dash patterns become a `DashPattern` value type** (amending the Stroke row's rank-1 `List<f64>` cell): `List<T>` is reserved for frames and attribute-carrying collections; compound values whose inner elements never hold attributes (dash sequences, corner radii) are value types, keeping their connectors rank 0 and frameable.
+Cascades to the Vec-looking TaggedValue variants.
-10. **Text to Vector splits in two:** the compound-path-per-string node (element-wise) and a Separate Glyphs expander.
+11. **Text to Vector splits in two:** the compound-path-per-string node (element-wise) and a Separate Glyphs expander.

 ## Deletions, merges, and splits